Liberal Alliance of Montenegro: History

 The LSCG was the first political party to advocate an independent Montenegro during the Yugoslav Wars period, and remained a strong supporter of the idea of independence throughout its existence.

 It was also one of the only two parties, alongside the Social Democratic Party, which openly opposed the Montenegrin involvement in the War in Croatia and the shelling of Dubrovnik in 1991.
 Despite advocating Montenegrin nationalism and thus pursuing separatist policies, LSCG was a strictly pacifist party, opting for democratic means in its political activity.
 It also openly supported the restoration of the Montenegrin language and Montenegrin Orthodox Church.

 The LSCG was founded on 26 January 1990 by a group of Montenegrin pro-independence oriented intellectuals led by Slavko Perović.
-The LSCG did not participate in the 1990 parliamentary election, but Perović was one of the candidates on the electoral list of the Union of Reform Forces (SRSJ).
+The LSCG did not participate in the 1990 parliamentary election, but Perović was one of the candidates on the electoral list of the Union of Reform Forces (SRSJ), which won 17 seats and became the second minority.

-Foundation and anti-war activism (1990-1995)
+Foundation and anti-war activism (1990–1995)

 During the independence referendum campaign in 1992, the LSCG was the main promoter of independence together with Albanian minority Democratic Alliance in Montenegro.
 The two parties decided to boycott the referendum, which resulted in the pro-independence option receiving only 3.14% of the vote, which meant that Montenegro would remain a constituent republic (along with Serbia) of Federal Republic of Yugoslavia.

 The first election the LSCG participated in was the 1992 parliamentary elections, in which it won 12,04% of the vote and 13 seats.
 This made it the third largest party in Montenegro, trailing behind the DPS and the NS.
 That same year, LSCG leader Slavko Perović was the party's presidential candidate, also coming in third place with 18,3% of the vote.
 He was eliminated before the second round of the election, which was won by Momir Bulatović (DPS).